Developing websites with Umbraco

 You can also use a simpler tool like Visual Studio Code or any other text editor you prefer working with.
 However, this is only recommended when you're not working directly with the C# files.

-The tool will give you a lot of support along the way, as it's built for working with C# files, ASP.NET and MVC frameworks.
+An IDE will give you a lot of support, as it's built for working with C# files, ASP.NET and MVC frameworks.